-First, a derivative claim against a director or third party can be pursued by a shareholder on behalf of a company, if a court gives permission, where there has been any actual or proposed act or omission involving negligence, default, breach of duty or breach of trust by a director of the company.
+First, a derivative claim against a director or third party can be pursued by a shareholder on behalf of a company, if a court gives permission, where there has been any actual or proposed act or omission involving negligence, default, breach of duty or breach of trust by a director (or shadow director) of the company.
+For example, by causing the company to engage in corrupt or illegal conduct, or in respect of fraudulent accounting irregularities.
 A claimant must obtain permission from the court to continue a derivative claim, which the court may give at its discretion.
 The claimant shareholder must be able to demonstrate that he or she has a prima facie case.
-The court must refuse permission if it considers that a person acting in accordance with the statutory duty to promote the company's success would not seek to continue the claim, or if the act or omission complained of has been authorised or ratified by the company (and the court may in fact adjourn the proceedings to allow such ratification to be obtained).
+The court must refuse permission if it considers that a person acting in accordance with the statutory duty to promote the company's success would not seek to continue the claim, or if the act or omission complained of has been authorised or ratified by the company (and the court may in fact adjourn the proceedings to allow such ratification to be obtained); the court may also refuse permission based on a number of other factors including the absence of good faith by the applicant in bringing the claim or the availability of a personal remedy which the applicant could bring against the company in his own name

-Secondly, a petition alleging unfair prejudice can be brought by a shareholder where the company's affairs are being conducted in a manner that is unfairly prejudicial to the interests of some or all of its shareholders as shareholders; or a current or proposed act or omission would be unfairly prejudicial to the interests of some or all of its shareholders as shareholders.
+Second, a petition alleging unfair prejudice can be brought by a shareholder where the company's affairs are being conducted in a manner that is unfairly prejudicial to the interests of some or all of its shareholders as shareholders; or a current or proposed act or omission would be unfairly prejudicial to the interests of some or all of its shareholders as shareholders.

 The complaining shareholder must be able to show that unfair prejudice has in fact been suffered.
 Unfair prejudice petitions may be appropriate in many different circumstances, for example where a shareholder has an expectation to be included in the management of a company but has been excluded; in the case of excessive remuneration of the directors, inadequate payment of dividends or loss of confidence in the management of the company; or, in respect of an M&A transaction, if the directors take action to thwart a prospective transaction that is in the company's interests.
-A court will decide on a case-by-case basis whether a petitioning shareholder has adduced sufficient evidence to establish the relevant unfair prejudice.
+A court will decide on a case-by-case basis whether a petitioning shareholder has adduced sufficient evidence to establish the relevant unfair prejudice and its seriousness.

 On a successful derivative action or unfair prejudice claim, the court has a wide discretion to impose such remedy as it sees fit.
 In particular, it can order a company to refrain from or carry out particular acts - although it is unlikely that a court would order an M&A transaction to be stopped or to force one to go ahead.
+A court could also order, in respect of an unfair prejudice petition, that the petitioner's shares in the company be purchased at a fair price.

-Thirdly, a petition for the company to be wound up on just and equitable grounds can be brought by a shareholder.
-The just and equitable grounds are not exhaustively defined, but an order will not be made where another remedy is available to the petitioner: this is a remedy of last resort and therefore rarely granted.
+Third, a petition for the company to be wound up on just and equitable grounds can be brought by a shareholder.
+The just and equitable grounds are not exhaustively defined, but can include circumstances where there has been a justifiable loss of confidence in the management arising from serious mismanagement, or mismanagement which frustrates proper and legitimate expectations.
+It is important to note that an order will not be made where another remedy is available to the petitioner: this is a remedy of last resort and therefore rarely granted.